MURDERGUTS/MURDERGUTS/README.md

 wassup!! welcome hi!!!

-im a mobile player cries
-go check out strawpages for more info...
+im a mobile player cries (I HAVE OTHER DEVICES, so no i do not just stare at my screen whilst being afk/busy 😭) go check out strawpages for more info...

 2inf: